Diagnostic Assessment: Your Teaching And Intervention Must Have [+ Free Resources]

 Read more: Formative and summative assessment

-Best example of diagnostic assessment
+Best examples of diagnostic assessment

 Multiple-choice questions are usually the most effective form of diagnostic assessment.
 Each incorrect answer can be chosen to reveal a specific maths misconception and the question can be designed so that students can only answer it correctly if they do not hold a misconception related to that topic.

-Students can also complete them in no more than ten seconds, which means that they can be used frequently throughout every lesson without sacrificing valuable learning time.
-Frequent diagnostic assessments help learners to become more reflective and able to identify which topics require greater revision.
+Many dignostic assessments can be completed by students in no more than ten seconds, which means that they can be used frequently throughout every lesson without sacrificing valuable learning time.

-Free diagnostic assessments to identify maths gaps in KS2
+Free diagnostic assessments

 Third Space Learning has created over 50 diagnostic quizzes for Years 1 to 6 covering all key topics: